miklevin/Pipulate.com/software.md

 concurrency just fine in Python.
 I admit the pattern is a bit odd, but you'll get used to it.

+#### Keeping Inputs & Outputs In Sync (Zippable)

 I promised you updating it back to the database, and there's a nuanced point here.
-They way I did this just built a list of responses whose response.url does not necessarily match the database URL-key because redirection.
+The way I did this just built a list of responses whose response.url does not necessarily match the database URL-key because redirection.
 Not the case here, but it could be.
 So, we zip the 2 tables together.
 This is possible because return_exceptions=True ensures the size of the list out is the same as the list in.
 If you really wanted to, you can do a quick Python list comprehension to show the URLs that came back from the crawl: